Etchingham – The Assumption and St Nicholas

 Except possibly for the top of the tower, work finished at the west end.
 Pevsner (BE p496) remarked on the lack of ‘Perp’ features, but his comment overlooks the tracery of the long, relatively narrow west window.
 The lower part accords with other windows, but in the head is what is in effect a miniature ogee-quatrefoil window.
 Though this motif did not point to the future, it introduces a novel vertical element.
 If the tower was completed after this, its design was effectively fixed already, with single trefoiled bell-openings, a plain parapet, a tiled pyramid and a north east stair turret.

 The church was probably complete when Sir William was buried in the chancel under a brass (see below) and there have been few later changes.
 In 1527 a bequest towards a new roof for ‘Our Lady Chapell’ (SRS 42 p126) probably refers not to the small chapel formerly to the north, but one at the eastern end of one of the aisles and thus within the original structure.
 No alteration before the C19 is apparent and Slater’s restoration in 1856-57 was thorough but careful.
 His account (see 10) leaves some questions unanswered, in particular how far he rebuilt the nave, as the plan submitted to the ICBS suggests.
 The tracery was carefully repaired and his new roofs follow the previous, rotten ones.
-He also retooled and scraped the stonework and probably added the vestry north of the chancel.
-One oddity is that although Sir Stephen Glynne had seen the north chapel in this position in 1845 (SNQ 16 (Nov 1965) p198), Slater (10 p348) records it as missing only 12 years later.
+He also retooled and scraped the stonework and probably added the vestry north of the chancel on the site of the north chapel.
 Despite Slater’s work, the damp site continued to cause problems and the tower in particular was found to be cracked and out of true, proving to have no foundations.
 Steel ties inside and out mark repairs by W O Marchant in 1937-38 (ESRO Par 323/4/3), though the tower still leans by 18 inches.
 There were further repairs to the stonework by Carden and Godfrey (i e W E Godfrey) between 1962 and 1967 (ICBS).

 Fittings and monuments